-Another interesting case was of Sudhir Phadke, who was a qualified Civil Engineer from Victoria Jubilee Technical Institute (VITI), a premier institute of Bombay for Engineering.
-Succumbing to mental illness, he was on the roads.
 His parents had died within a few months of each other and this was something that had taken a toll on his sensitive mind, and he had lost his moorings.
 His wife separated, and taking their only child with her, had sought divorce, and Sudhir slipped further into the abyss of schizophrenic mental illness.
 A nearby resident had seen our video film on Cable TV, and informed us about him.
-We picked him up and realized upon improvement that he held a job in the local Bombay Municipal Corporation and he had been duped off his home by someone who was a mere tenant.
+We rescued him and realized upon improvement that he held a job in the local Bombay Municipal Corporation and he had been duped off his home by someone who was a mere tenant.
 We took the help of the police and got the tenant evacuated.
-My brother-in-law, one Gaiendra Ganla, held an important civic post and vide our conjoint personal meetings and appeals to the Director of Engineering (one Shri Kale) in the Municipal Corporation we got Sudhir Phadke reinstated in his job in the Bombay Municipal Corporation.
-Unfortunately, we could not reunite him with his relatives, since his parents were no more, and his wife had already officially divorced him because of the mental illness.
+My brother-in-law, one Gajendra Ganla, held an important civic post and vide our conjoint personal meetings and appeals to the Director of Engineering (one Shri Kale) in the Municipal Corporation we got Sudhir Phadke reinstated in his job in the Bombay Municipal Corporation.
+Unfortunately, we could not reunite him with his relatives, since his parents were no more and his wife had already officially divorced him because of the mental illness.
 He became one of the first permanent inmates of Shraddha.

 Since he did not have the papers of his residential flat, we were forced to sell it to a well-wisher for a price much lesser than market price.
-Sudhir was generous enough to donate the entire proceeds of sale to our Trust.
+Sudhir was generous enough to donate the entire sale proceeds to our Trust.
 However, because of negligence on our part and lack of supervision of medicines, Sudhir relapsed and the Municipal Corporation terminated his services.
 It was a lesson to all of us as to the importance of continuing the maintenance medication.
-Sudhir to this day continues to volunteer at Shraddha, having escorted many a recovered destitute-patients to their villages and families.
-He received his Government Public Provident Fund (PPF), an amount of Rupees 200 thousand in the year 2004, which also he graciously donated to our NGO Shraddha.
+Sudhir to this day continues to volunteer at Shraddha, having escorted many a recovered destitutepatients to their villages and families.
+He received his Government Public Provident Fund (PPF), an amount of Rupees two hundred thousand in year 2004, which also he graciously donated to our NGO.